Who Is This Credit Card Best For?

 - Terrible points value: Each point earned with this card is only worth 0.5 cents each, so even the highest rewards rate of 3 points per $1—applicable only to certain food brands—is worth just 1.5 cents.
 You can easily find a cash-back card offering at least 2% cash back (2 cents per $1) on all of your grocery purchases, so this is a terrible deal.
 Plus, you can use the rewards from competing cards in many more ways.

 - One restrictive redemption option: Unlike cash-back cards that let you redeem your rewards for actual cash, you can only use your rewards toward purchases at participating Kroger stores.
 What’s more, you’ll only get your rewards four times per year, in the mail, in the form of $5 certificates.

-It’s not a standard sign-up bonus, but the fuel discount of 25 cents per gallon at Kroger fuel centers during your first year is definitely an incentive for new cardholders.
+It’s not a standard new cardholders' bonus, but the fuel discount of 25 cents per gallon at Kroger fuel centers during your first year is definitely an incentive.
 By our calculations, it could be worth $200.

-While $200 isn’t a bad value, several competing cards offer a sign-up bonus of at least $150 you can earn with far less fuss.
+While $200 isn’t a bad value, several competing cards offer a new cardholder bonus of at least $150 you can earn with far less fuss.
 (Often just by charging $500 to your card in the first three months.)
-Still, this card has more upside.
+Still, this card has some upside.
 If your gas budget is double the average household’s, the per-gallon discount could amount to a first-year savings of about $400.